For Physicians

 About DiaMedica

-DiaMedica Therapeutics Inc. is a clinical stage biopharmaceutical company committed to improving the lives of people suffering serious diseases.
-Its lead candidate DM199 is the first pharmaceutically active recombinant (synthetic) form of the KLK1 protein.
-Based on promising early clinical results, DiaMedica has initiated and commenced enrollment in its ReMEDy2 Phase 2/3 trial in the treatment of AIS and is completing enrollment in its REDUX Phase 2 trial for the treatment of certain rare and significant unmet causes of CKD For more information visit our website at www.diamedica.com.
+DiaMedica Therapeutics Inc. is a clinical stage biopharmaceutical company committed to improving the lives of people suffering from serious diseases.
+DiaMedica’s lead candidate DM199 is the first pharmaceutically active recombinant (synthetic) form of the KLK1 protein, an established therapeutic modality in Asia for the treatment of acute ischemic stroke and chronic kidney disease.
+Based on promising early clinical results, DiaMedica has initiated and commenced enrollment in its ReMEDy2 Phase 2/3 trial in the treatment of AIS.

 Learn More About Us